pulcher/ignite-learning-paths-training-aiml/aiml30/workshop-instructions.md

 ### Congratulations you have built a forecasting model using Azure Machine Learning Designer

+> If this is the last workshop you are completing, don't forget to delete your resources to save Azure cost.
+Go to the Azure Portal, select Resource groups and select the resource group name you created for this workshop.
+Once in the resource group click delete and type the name of the resource group to confirm deletion

 ## Resources and Continue Learning

 Here is a list of related training and documentation.